 The PROVIDER shall notify the PAYOR of the pending discharge of PAYOR referred CONSUMERs at least 48 hours preceding the discharge.
 Special consideration shall be given to weekend discharge with regard to additional supports needed to ensures safe transition of care to include transportation from the hospital to the next point of care or the consumer’s home.
 In cases where such notification involves placement of the CONSUMER, the PAYOR shall exercise best efforts to ensure the prompt placement of said CONSUMERs.
 The PAYOR agrees to continue to pay the PROVIDER for the CONSUMER's stay until it has found an appropriate placement for the CONSUMER.

-At the time of discharge, the PROVIDER will provide a supply of medications sufficient to carry through from date of discharge to next business day, but not less than a two (2) day supply, and a prescription for not less than fourteen (14) days.
+At the time of discharge, the PROVIDER may provide a supply of medications sufficient to carry through from date of discharge to next business day, but not less than a two (2) day supply, but shallissue a prescription for not less than fourteen (14) days.

 During the discharge and referral by the Provider of a Consumer hereunder to follow-up aftercare services of the PAYOR, the PROVIDER shall provide referral and Summary of Care Documents to the PAYOR.
 Said documents shall include at a minimum: patient name, Referring Provider’s name, diagnosis, a multidisciplinary team summary of patient problems, treatment course, nature of significant family and interpersonal relationships, current medication list, current medication allergy list, prognosis, recommendations, and when available should include: demographic information, immunizations, laboratory test results, vital signs, smoking status, functional status (including activities of daily living, cognitive and disability status), care team members, care plan (goals and follow up instructions), and reason for referral.
 Whenever possible this Document should meet Meaningful Use and MIPS requirements for Summary of Care and be sent directly from the Provider’s EHR and be incorporated into the Payor’s EHR.